AJISHLEO/ajishleo/README.md

 ###  Little About Me

--  I enjoy playing cricket and chess to unwind and sharpen my strategic thinking.
+-  I enjoy playing football and chess to unwind and sharpen my strategic thinking.
 -  I'm highly adaptable and enjoy collaborating with cross-functional teams to achieve a common goal.
 -  I believe a good pizza can solve almost any debugging session.
 -  I'm constantly learning new technologies and best practices in software development.